tzachar/local-highlight.nvim/README.md

 # Why Another Highlight Plugin?

-Multiple plugins to highlight the word under the cursor exist.
-However, none of them solved all of the following issues for me:
+In my initial search for a plugin of this kind, I found myself consistently frustrated.
+Nothing I encountered truly satisfied my need for both high performance and formatting options.
+This plugin, however, excels in the following:

-1. Performance (especially on large files)
+* Exceptional Performance, even on large files.
-2. Highlight mechanics: by using extmarks, the current format of each highlighted word remains the same (e.g., italics, treesitter highlights)
+* Highlight mechanics: by using `vim.hl`, the current format of each highlighted word remains the same (e.g., italics, treesitter highlights)
+* By being implemented programmatically in `lua`, this plugin can support animations.

 # How the Plugin Works